Gupta script: Inscriptions

 The surviving inscriptions of the Gupta script are mostly found on iron or stone pillars, and on gold coins from the Gupta Dynasty.
 One of the most important was the Prayagraj (Allahabad) Prasasti.
-Composed by Harishena, the court poet and minister of Samudragupta, it describes Samudragupta's reign, beginning from his accession to the throne as the second king of the Gupta Dynasty and including his conquest of other kings.
+Composed by Harisena, the court poet and minister of Samudragupta, it describes Samudragupta's reign, beginning from his accession to the throne as the second king of the Gupta Dynasty and including his conquest of other kings.
 It is inscribed on the Allahabad pillar of Ashoka.

 Alphabet

 The Gupta alphabet is composed of 37 letters: 32 consonants with the inherent ending "a" and 5 independent vowels.
 In addition diacritics are attached to the consonants in order to change the sound of the final vowel (from the inherent "a" to other sounds such as i, u, e, o, au ...).
 Consonants can also be combined into compounds, also called conjunct consonants (for example sa+ya are combined vertically to give "sya").